onera/std_e/doc/design_documents/serialization.rst

 Note
 ^^^^

-For array deserialization, `deserialize_into` actually allocates memory if the distination array provided is not big enought.
-The key point is that it doesn't allocate if there is enought memory.
+For array deserialization, `deserialize_into` actually allocates memory if the destination array is not big enought.
+The key point is that it does**not** allocate if there is enought memory.